MP Estate Planning UK

 Individuals with Specific Wishes

-Some individuals have specific wishes regarding how their estate should be handled after they’re gone.
-A trust allows these individuals to outline their wishes clearly and legally, ensuring that their estate is managed and distributed as intended.
+Some individuals have clear ideas about how their estate should be handled after they’re gone.
+A discretionary trust allows these individuals to set out their wishes in a legally binding trust deed, supplemented by a letter of wishes that guides the trustees without rigidly constraining them.

-This can include setting conditions for inheritance, such as reaching a certain age or achieving specific milestones.
-By having a trust, individuals can have peace of mind knowing that their wishes will be respected.
+This can include setting conditions for distributions — such as beneficiaries reaching a certain age — or ensuring that inheritance is protected from a beneficiary’s divorce or financial difficulties.
+By having a trust, individuals can have peace of mind knowing their wishes will be respected across generations.
+A discretionary trust can last up to 125 years, providing long-term family protection that no will can match.

 Beneficiary GroupBenefits of a TrustKey Considerations